jadynja283/TAEK2/README.md

 *Did you do this?
 *Are you at school?
 ###8.Hvað eru jaðartæki?
 A thing that is not appart of the essential computer. lika a mouse or a keyboardA peripheral devise is defined ad a computer devise.
+###9.Nefndu þrjú dæmi um inntakstæki.
+1. Mice and keyboards These are the two most commonly used input devises.
+2. Touch screens These input devises have touch or pressure sensitive screens.
+3. Joysticks and Gamepads These are input devises for playing games.